chrisl8/Witchazzan/README.md

 ### To see the tests while they run
 `./scripts/runTests.sh --headed`

-**NOTE that running the tests "headed" may altar the screenshots, specifically "headed" includes scroll bars on some screens, while without does not, which can affect the screenshot comparison.**
+**NOTE that running the tests "headed" may altar the screenshots, specifically "headed" includes scroll bars on some screens, while running without does not, which can affect the screenshot comparison.**

 ### Updating Tests